JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

 * **After Effects Integration:** Dockable ScriptUI panel for a seamless experience.
 * **Customizable Styling:** Control font, size, fill color, stroke color, and stroke width for the generated text layers directly from the AE panel.
 * **Text Layer Utilities:** Arrange individual word layers into centered paragraphs or combine them into a single, formatted text layer.
+* **Right-to-Left (RTL) Language Support:** Automatically detects RTL languages (like Arabic, Hebrew) and provides a manual override for correct layout when arranging or combining text.
 * **Automated Pre-comping:** Generated word layers are automatically grouped into a "Subtitles" pre-comp.
 * **Audio Rendering Utility:** Helper function to quickly render audio from your active AE composition.
 * **Pre-compiled API Option:** Includes a bundled `.exe` for the API server, eliminating the need for users to install Python and dependencies manually.